|OCTOBER 6, 2023||JULY 3 - 14, 2023|

 - The remaining balance must be paid within ten days from the sale.
 Failure to pay the balance will result in you losing your deposit, and the property being resold at the next regularly scheduled Sheriff Sale.

-- Payments must be in the form of money order, certified bank check, or cash.
+- Payments must be in the form of money order, attorney’s or certified bank check.
 Special arrangements can be made for electronic fund transfers when large sums of money are involved.
 There are no provisions for personal checks or credit/debit cards.

 Completion of Sale